andrewmcalinden/tennis-ball-robot/README.md

-# Tennis-Ball-Robot
-A robot that picks up tennis balls
+A robot that autonomously clears a tennis court

 Gallery: https://imgur.com/a/emEze6f